 How to Kill Oriental Fruit Moths

-Controlling fruit moth in peaches isn’t the easiest, but with some simple approaches, it can be possible.
+Controlling fruit moths in peaches isn’t easy, but with some simple approaches, it can be possible.
 If you plan to plant new peach trees, plant early cultivars that will be harvested by midsummer.
 Cultivate the soil around the trees in early spring.
 Working the soil to a depth of about four inches (10 cm.) will help destroy overwintering larvae.
 Plant blooming cover crops that will attract beneficial predatory insects, including braconid wasps.

 Pheromone dispensers hung from the lower limbs of trees in February, and again 90 days later, will help prevent peaches with oriental fruit moths by interfering with mating.
 However, pheromones are generally used in orchards and may not be effective for home gardens.